Risk

 5. Your team’s work-life balance

 As an employer, this is where you need to define your company culture and your policies.
 Are you okay with interruptions from family members during meetings, for example?
 Do you allow family members to use the devices you provide?
-What should you do if you suspect your employee is caught in a situation of domestic abuse?
 Should you think of your employees as workers, or write your policies to take care of them as a whole person?

 Are you ready to improve your organization’s risk management?